 This post may contain affiliate links, which means I may earn a small commission from purchased products at no additional cost to you.

-Use these 4 exercise excuse busters to break through the endless excuses and turn those good intentions into healthy living actions.
+Conquer your excuses with these 4 exercise excuse busters to help you break through the endless excuses you have to avoid your workout.

 The excuses to avoid exercise are endless.
 I don’t know about you, but I could make an excuse out of just about anything to avoid a workout.